openmovementproject/openmovement/Docs/ax3/ax3-auxiliary.md

+# AX3/AX6 Data

+This document describes advanced details of AX device data.
+For additional information, see [Technical Documentation](ax3-technical.md) for details on how the data is stored, and [Sensor Data Characteristics](ax3-faq.md#sensor-data-characteristics) for details of the underlying sensing device.

-# AX3/AX6 Auxiliary Data: Battery, Temperature, Light
+## Auxiliary Data: Battery, Temperature, Light

-## Auxiliary Data

 The AX3/AX6 device primarily records high-frequency movement data, but also record additional, low-frequency, *auxiliary* data.
 This data includes light level indication, device temperature, and device battery voltage.
 This data is always recorded, regardless of configuration, whenever the device is logging movement data.